Miller Brittain

 Miller Gore Brittain (November 12, 1912 – January 21, 1968) was a Canadian artist from Saint John, New Brunswick.
+He was largely known for creating paintings and drawings encapsulating social realism.

 Early life

-Brittain was born and raised in Saint John.
-He studied art with Elizabeth Russell Holt in Saint John and under Harry Wickey in New York City.
+Miller Gore Brittain was born on November 12, 1912, in Saint John, New Brunswick, to parents James Firth Brittain and Margaret Bartlett Lord.
+He was educated at the Saint John Vocational School (now Harbour View High School), where he took art classes.
+During his childhood, he was also a student at the Saint John Art Club, where he studied art with Elizabeth Russell Holt.
+He also studied art under Harry Wickey in New York City.
 In 1932, after living in New York, he returned to Saint John, where he worked at clerical and construction jobs and opened an art studio on the waterfront.
 During this period, he captured realistic scenes of everyday life in the city which incorporated social commentary.
 During the 1930s, he joined the Oxford Group, a Christian organization.

 Life in Saint John

 After studying in New York, Brittain felt he didn't have to leave the region to make a career as an artist.
 However, at the time Saint John was still recovering from three major fires and was in the middle of the Depression.
 As a young man he worked as a draftsman and worked on the docks while working on his craft amongst a thriving arts community including Ruth Starr, Ted Campbell, Fred Ross and Jack Humphrey.
 In January 1949, his first major exhibit was held at the New Brunswick Museum in Saint John.
 The exhibition was so popular he went on to do a series of solo shows in New York.

 Brittain was an icon of the Saint John arts community and presence is still felt in the city's arts scene today.
 The popular Britt's Pub, named for the artist, is on the ground floor of his studio at 42 Princess St.